DavidQuong/vrc-ladder/README.md

 This project was developed for the non-profit society, the Vancouver Racquets Club (VRC), as a part of CMPT373: Software Development Methods, and it is provided under the terms of the Berkeley Software Distribution (BSD) license.

 The goal of the system is to modernize the weekly doubles ladder system of VRC through an easy-to-use, platform-independent user interface.
-It is split up into the frontend (written in JavaScript) and the backend (written in Java).
+The project is split into two large parts:
+    1. The frontend: Website/user interface (JavaScript)
+    2. The backend: Rest API, Business Logic and Database (Java) These are the two folders in the root folder of the project

 ------------
 ### Frontend

 #### Instructions (For Ubuntu 14.04):
-1) Start a terminal session in the frontend directory (<project-dir>/frontend)
+1) Start a terminal session in the frontend directory (\<project-dir\>/frontend)

 2) Install Node: